EiNSTeiN-/roadrunner-filament-sensor/manual/ASSEMBLY.md

 <img src="../images/manual/014_soldered_2.jpg" height="200">

-Add two wires between the RP2040 pins GP10 and GP11 to the AS5600 pins SDA and SCL.
-Note that they are reversed so the wires should cross each other!
+Add two wires between the RP2040 pins GP10/GP11 and the AS5600 pins SDA/SCL.
+Note that the I2C pin order on the two boards are reversed so the wires should cross each other!

 <img src="../images/manual/015_soldered.jpg" height="200">